 If you are considering purchasing property to let out to tenants, it is vital that you take expert legal advice.
-When you become a buy to let landlord, you are effectively starting a small business with all the rules and regulations that come with it.
-You will need to find tenants, check their references, sign a proper lease agreement, collect and safeguard their deposit, collect rent, maintain the property and deal with any tenant disputes.
-When they move out you will need to inspect the property properly and make sure you can justify any deductions from the tenants’ deposit.
+When you become a buy-to-let landlord, you are effectively starting a small business with all the rules and regulations that come with it.
+You will need to find tenants, check their references, sign a proper lease agreement, collect and safeguard their deposit, collect rent, maintain the property and deal with any tenant disputes, and ensure appropriate policies are in place.
+When they move out, you will need to inspect the property properly and make sure you can justify any deductions from the tenants’ deposit.
 This is of course on top of the usual business responsibilities of keeping proper books and records and meeting all your tax and regulatory obligations!

-If you decide that you would rather use a professional letting agent to manage your new property for you, we can put you in touch with local vetted professionals who will be happy to help.
+If you decide that you would like to use a professional letting agent to manage your new property for you, we can put you in touch with local vetted professionals who will be happy to help.